christophernajafi/favorite-places/README.md

 - Settings page for user to change name, email, or password
 - styled-components
 - Ability to upload a profile pic
+- Weather report for a location using AccuWeather API
+- Webpack
 - Tests using Jest, Enzyme, and Puppeteer
 - CI/CD using CircleCI
-- Weather report for a location using AccuWeather API
 - Turn into a PWA
 - Dark mode
+- Code splitting using React Suspense
 - Software design document
-- Webpack